 On April 3, 2013, the Administrator entered into a sub-administration agreement with State Street Bank and Trust Company (as amended, the "Sub-Administration Agreement").
-As amended, the initial term of the Sub-Administration Agreement ends on April 1, 2015 and, unless terminated earlier, the Sub-Administration Agreement will renew automatically for successive annual periods, provided that such continuance is specifically approved at least annually by (i) the vote of the Board or by the vote of a majority of the outstanding voting securities of the Company and (ii) the vote of a majority of the Company's Independent Directors.
-On March 11, 2015, the Company's Board, including a majority of the Independent Directors, approved the continuance of the Sub-Administration Agreement for a one year period.
+On March 11, 2015, the Board, including a majority of the Independent Directors, approved an amendment to the Sub-Administration Agreement.
+The initial term of the Sub-Administration Agreement ended on April 1, 2015 and, unless terminated earlier, the Sub-Administration Agreement will renew automatically for successive annual periods, provided that such continuance is specifically approved at least annually by (i) the vote of the Board or by the vote of a majority of the outstanding voting securities of the Company and (ii) the vote of a majority of the Company's Independent Directors.
 The Sub-Administration Agreement may be terminated upon at least 60 days' written notice and without penalty by the vote of a majority of the outstanding securities of the Company, or by the vote of the Board or by either party to the Sub-Administration Agreement.
-For the years ended December 31, 2014 and December 31, 2013, fees incurred in connection with the sub-administration agreement, which amounted to \$222 thousand and \$50 thousand, respectively, were included in other general and administrative in the Consolidated Statements of Operations included in the Annual Report.
-As of December 31, 2014 and December 31, 2013, \$80 thousand and \$50 thousand, respectively, was unpaid and included in other accrued expenses and liabilities in the Consolidated Statement of Assets and Liabilities included in the Annual Report.
+For the years ended December 31, 2015 and 2014, fees incurred in connection with the Sub-Administration Agreement, which amounted to \$486 thousand and \$222 thousand, respectively, were included in other general and administrative in the Consolidated Statements of Operations included in the Annual Report.
+As of December 31, 2015 and 2014, \$138 thousand and \$80 thousand, respectively, were unpaid and included in other accrued expenses and liabilities in the Consolidated Statements of Assets and Liabilities included in the Annual Report.